he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/class_/Swashbuckler.md

 ## Eternal Confidence<span class="item-type">Level 19</span>

 As a swashbuckler at the peak of your skill, you swell with confidence and bravado in every attack.
 Your proficiency rank for your swashbuckler class DC increases to master.
- When you Strike as part of a finisher or Opportune Riposte, you can give the Strike the failure effect from the Confident Finisher action, including the increase from [[Precise Finisher]] if you have that feat.
+ When you Strike as part of a finisher or Opportune Riposte, you can give the Strike the failure effect from the Confident Finisher action, including the increase from [[DATABASE/feat/Precise Finisher|Precise Finisher]] if you have that feat.
 You can do so only if the Strike uses a weapon or unarmed attack that you could use for Confident Finisher.

 ## Light Armor Mastery<span class="item-type">Level 19</span>